The Ensemble Schr{\"o}dinger Bridge filter for Nonlinear Data Assimilation: The Schr o dinger bridge problem and the static algorithm

-\begin{example} We first consider an example in the original SBP setup, where we have $b_t=0$ and $\sigma_t = \sigma$ a constant.
-We consider the case where data samples may present sparsity or spikes, hence a smoothed/regularized version of the data is learned which is done by adding noise to the same.
-Then to learn the true density, one endeavors to carry out a denoising procedure.
-This is part of the motivation for \cite{ys4}.
+\begin{example} We first consider an example in the original SBP setup, where we have $b_t=0$ and $\sigma_t = \sigma$ a positive constant.
+In applications, the empirical data distribution may be sparse or contain sharp spikes.
+A common strategy is therefore to first learn a smoothed, or regularized, version of the data distribution by adding Gaussian noise, and then recover the original data distribution through a denoising procedure.
+This provides part of the motivation for \cite{ys4}.
 As such, we first take the target measure to be $p_{\sigma, data}:= \int p_{data}(y) \phi_{\sigma}(x-y)dy$ and will recover the target measure $p_{data}$ from the same.
-Hence we formulate the following two step procedure:
+Hence we formulate the following two-step procedure:

+That is \eqref{scheme2_p1} first generates samples from the smoothed distribution $p_{\sigma,\mathrm{data}}$ using a Schr{\"o}dinger--F{\"o}llmer-type SDE.
+Then in \eqref{scheme2_p2}, starting from $X_0 \sim p_{\sigma, data}$, samples are recovered by the reverse denoising dynamics.

 Equation \eqref{scheme2_p1} can be obtained in a similar fashion as \eqref{part1_sys} by setting $\mu:=p_{\sigma, data}$ in the first step.
 Equation \eqref{scheme2_p2} is then obtained by setting $f_0(x)=1$ so that $g_1(y)=p_{data}(y)$.
 And one can check that $q(x)=\int p_{data}(y) h_{\sigma}(0,x,1,y) dy=p_{\sigma, data}$ is the smoothed data distribution.
 Note that \eqref{scheme2_p2} has recovered the reverse denoising process from the score-based diffusion model. \end{example}